kauruus/kauruus.github.io/posts/2023/01/07-book-review-generic-data-tructures-and-algorithms-in-go.md

 Many code are duplicated, first in introduction, then in complete program.

-The last chapter include the traning progress of a neural networks, 99 lines of `cost = 0.XXXXX`.
+The last chapter include the training progress of a neural networks, 99 lines of `cost = 0.XXXXX`.

 Thank God, the author replace some output with `...`, so we have only 99 lines.